 Eileen Keefe talks about nursing with a clarity of purpose that has captivated her since girlhood and nurtured a laser focus on the essential values of her career: communication, teamwork, and mentorship.

-Armed with nursing degrees from Boston College and University of New Hampshire, in 2020 Keefe earned a Doctorate of Nursing Practice through the UNH Online program, which enhanced her executive leadership skills.
-Eileen fills her role as Chief Nursing Officer at Parkland Medical Center in New Hampshire like a well fitted suit that she wears with confidence, buoyed by her strong love of learning and extensive background in the field.
+Armed with nursing degrees from Boston College and the University of New Hampshire, in 2020 Keefe earned a Doctorate of Nursing Practice through the UNH Online program, which enhanced her executive leadership skills.
+Eileen fills her role as Chief Nursing Officer at Parkland Medical Center in New Hampshire like a well-fitted suit that she wears with confidence, buoyed by her strong love of learning and extensive background in the field.

 Keefe started out in nursing at Beth Israel Hospital in Boston, moving through a variety of roles as an Educator, Supervisor, and Emergency Room Nurse.
 Relocating to New Hampshire, Eileen served Parkland as Vice President of Quality and Safety before stepping into her current position where she manages more than 200 nurses.

 “I know every nurse in this hospital.
 There are very few layers between me and the patient so I can influence care in a direct and positive way.”

 Inspired by her mother’s stories about her own career in nursing and raised to believe in education and community service, the art of leadership and building relationships was hard-wired at a young age.
 The support and encouragement from her husband and two daughters kept that passion alive and active through the years of balancing family needs with work demands and study hours.
 “None of this would have been possible without them.”

 Keefe explains that the working landscape of those in the medical profession has been substantially impacted by the coronavirus pandemic.
 As the new virus tracked a widening path across the globe, the key to establishing the hospital’s response was access to high-level, credible data and strong leadership.